nickkard/HInT/README.md

 - LUBM 2GB
 - LUBM 8GB

-The datasets are available at :
+The first four are included in this repository, while all six are available at :
 [http://islcatalog.ics.forth.gr/dataset/hint](http://islcatalog.ics.forth.gr/dataset/hint)